Sony Reader Reviews

 Sony Reader Pocket Edition

-The PRS-350 is Sony's 5-inch reader, and unlike the previous Pocket Edition, this new model has a touchscreen for taking notes, dictionary lookup, adding highlights, and all around faster navigation.
+Unlike the previous Pocket Edition, this model has a touchscreen for taking notes, dictionary lookup, adding highlights, and all around faster navigation.

 Aside from the screen size, the main difference between the PRS-350 and the PRS-650 is the 350 does not have memory card slots and does not support audio files.